MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 ## Custom Azure Storage

->[!Important]
+> [!Important]
->**Cost:**</br>
+> **Cost:**<br/>
->If you choose to use your Azure Storage, be aware that you could incur bandwidth charges.
+> If you choose to use your Azure Storage, be aware that you could incur bandwidth charges.
 Those will be billed depending on your Azure offer type and migration size.
 For general prices, see [Bandwidth pricing](https://azure.microsoft.com/pricing/details/bandwidth/).

 | Setting | Description |
 |:-----|:-----|
 |Use custom Azure Storage|If you wish to use your own Azure Storage, set this value to **On**.
 Enter your account and key.
 Select if you want to enable encryption, and if you want temporary working files to be deleted when migration is complete.|

->[!Note]
+> [!Note]
->This feature is supported only for *General Purpose storage accounts* as General Purpose accounts support Azure blobs and queues.
+> This feature is supported only for *General Purpose storage accounts* as General Purpose accounts support Azure blobs and queues.
 This feature is not available for Blob Storage accounts.

 ## Government cloud support